 "An excellently rounded introduction by an eminent Shinto scholar."—Library Journal

 Shinto, the indigenous faith of the Japanese people, continues to fascinate and mystify both the casual visitor to Japan and the long-time resident.
-This introduction unveils Shinto's spiritual characteristics and discusses the architecture and function of Shinto shrines.
-Further examination of Shinto's lively festivals, worship, music, and sacred regalia illustrates Shinto's influence on all levels of Japanese life.
+Relatively unknown among the religions of the world, Shinto: The Kami Way

-Fifteen photographs, numerous drawings and Dr. Ono's text introduce the reader to two millenia of indigenous Japanese belief in the Kami—the sacred spirits worshipped in Shinto—and in communal life, the way of the Kami.
+Fifteen photographs, numerous drawings and Dr. Ono's text introduce the reader to two millennia of indigenous Japanese belief in the kami and in communal life.